lim00074/large-data-website/visual-style/style-report.md

 ### Cons
 * Diagrams and above-water images might look out of place

----
-## Version 3

-### Pros
-* Professional
-* Neutral, so it can handle any type of image

-### Cons
-* Younger viewers might find it boring
-* Unoriginal, in that it looks like a typical large-format website

-After assessing the pros and cons, I would likely go for the second version,it is the most stylistically interesting and compatible for numerous audiences.
+After assessing the pros and cons, I would likely go for the last version,it is the most stylistically interesting and compatible for numerous audiences.